 The Greeting of Elizabeth

 But the angel had also told Mary that her relative Elizabeth had already conceived a son, even though Elizabeth was already quite old—past the normal age of pregnancy.
-Neither in all of her years of marriage had Elizabeth ever given birth to a child.
-In fact, now she was already in her sixth month.
+In all of her years of marriage, Elizabeth had never given birth to a child, but despite this, she was now already in her sixth month.

 “No word from God will ever fail,” the angel had told Mary just before he left her.